Photos for Print

 The below image has been forcibly enlarged from 75 pixels to 600 pixels in Photoshop.
 This is not a successful enlargement as the original image, though sharp and reasonably focussed, was small and comprised of limited pixels to start with.

 Sometimes the upscaling, enlargement programmes/apps can do a better job, sometimes nothing can achieve the desired result, but also sometimes a combination of techniques will be quite successful in enlarging small photos.

 The results in these enlarged and enhanced images can sometimes be creepy and unrealistic but sometimes the resulting enhanced photo is absolutely incredible.
 These programmes, available as mobile or web apps, are a wonderful addition to the photo retoucher’s toolbox.
 Frequently I am asked to resurrect a sadly tiny, blurred, damaged photo which may the the only one in existance of a long-lost beloved relative or friend, and with the addition of these resources I am often able to provide an amazing result.

 An example of an enhanced, enlarged photo here.

 Please contact me if you have any enquiries!

 Enlarging a printed photo

-If a client needs a large print then I will scan the original photo at an extra high resolution eg 1200 or 2400 dpi and if the photo needs further enlarging from that starting point this will be perfectly possible.
+If a client needs a large print then I will scan the original photo at an extra high resolution eg 1200 or 2400 dpi, saving the photo at minimal or no compression (either TIFF or best quality JPG) and if the photo needs further enlarging from that starting point this will be perfectly possible.